nikitavoloboev/data/docs/focusing/rules.md

 - Minimize distractions in text editor.
 - Comment over unclear code.
 Be as descriptive as necessary.
 - Enforce one formatting style for code with automatic formatter.
+- Always be practical.
+Explore new technologies in isolation first and adapt when understood.
+- Don't optimize prematurely.

 ## OSS